 This wine cooler cabinet is for the wine lovers that want a piece of furniture to house not only their wine and wine glasses, but a wine fridge as well.

 So it's been quite a while since I posted something that I built.
 I actually have built a few things for some coworkers, but just haven't found the time yet to write a post about it.
 I'm not going to lie I've gotten into a rhythm posting recipes and find it a little harder to write about what I build.

 The problem was we became members of Old Westminster Winery and started collecting wine.
 Then we went on a vacation earlier this year to California and stopped at quite a few wineries in Sonoma County.
 Needless to say we were racking up quite a few more bottles than we were drinking!
-So I set out to build a DIY wine cabinet that could not only house all of our red wine, but have a fridge for our white wine as well.
+So I set out to build a wine cooler cabinet that could not only house all of our red wine, but have a fridge for our white wine as well.

 When browsing the internet there really aren't that many options that fit this category, however Saws on Skates plans were exactly what I was looking for.
 Again as I mentioned earlier, I didn't do a great job of taking step-by-step pictures but his instructions are very detailed.
-The only thing I changed was being a little lazy and just buying a ready-made board that was wide enough for the top of the wine fridge cabinet instead of gluing a bunch of 1x4s together.
+The only thing I changed was being a little lazy and just buying a ready-made board that was wide enough for the top of the wine cooler cabinet instead of gluing a bunch of 1x4s together.

 Honestly the only thing I might have changed was making one side have wine shelves the whole way up so it could hold even more wine as I don't need a ton of hanging wine glass shelves.
 But either way I loved how this wine cooler cabinet turned out.
 I might even say it's been my favorite project to date!